France-Travail/gabarit/docs/index.md

     - [x] Gabarit model created with one of the previous package
     - [x] Any model of your own

-These frameworks have been developped to manage different subjects but share a common structure and a common philosophy.
+These frameworks have been developped to manage different topics but share a common structure and a common philosophy.
 Once a project made using a framework is in production, any other project can be sent into production following the same process.
-Along with these frameworks, an API template has been developped and should soon be open sourced as well.
-With it, you can expose framework made models in no time !
+Using the API template, you can expose framework made models in no time !

 ## Getting started